wp-plugins/social-media-buttons-with-privacy/readme.txt

-=== Plugin Name ===
+=== tas2580 Social Media Buttons ===
 Contributors: tas2580
 Donate link: https://tas2580.net/downloads/download-1.html
-Tags: content, social media, share buttons
-Requires at least: 3.0.1
+Tags: content, social media, share button, social network icon, socialmedia, privacy Requires at least: 3.0.1
 Tested up to: 4.0.1
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds Social Media Buttons on each post.
+Adds social media buttons on each post.
+To protect privacy, the requests to get the number of shares will be made by the web server.

 == Description ==

-Adds Social Media Buttons on each post.
-To protect the privacy of the users, requestets at the Social Media platforms will made by the web server.
-The data will be cached for one hour to avoid too many requests.
+Adds social media buttons on each post, the buttons allwos your visitors to share the post on social media platforms.
+To protect the privacy of the users, requestets at the social media platforms to get the number of shares will made by the web server.
+To avoid too many requests at the social media platforms you can cache the requested data.

 = Supported Platforms =
 * Facebook